 If you want to take the necessary steps and begin introducing laser scanning on your project sites, we’ve compiled a few tips to get you started:

-- Start early: When it comes to introducing laser scanning on your projects, the earlier you implement it, the better.
+- Start early: When it comes to introducing the method on your projects, the earlier you implement it, the better.
 Ensuring the highest level of accuracy starts with implementing it right from the get-go.

-- Use it simultaneously with other tech: Don’t just think of laser scanning in construction as the be-all, end-all — be sure to use it simultaneously with other technology for your projects.
+- Use it simultaneously with other tech: Don’t just think of the technology in construction as the be-all, end-all — be sure to use it simultaneously with other technology for your projects.
 For instance, it often works hand-in-hand with BIM and can be used to create a more detailed and accurate BIM models.

 If you’re interested in getting a more hands-on look at the ins and outs of laser scanning for your construction company, we’d suggest checking out this informational video.